MAY 2026

 The Gap

-Seattle's OLA count has been stuck at 14 for ~15 years while the population grew 34%.
+Seattle's OLA count has been stuck at 14 since 2009 — 17 years — while the population grew 34%.
 Per-capita comparison to Portland, San Francisco, Vancouver BC, and Austin.
 Budget analysis through Park District Cycle 2.

 Read Part I →